Harvest arugula when the leaves are big enough to eat. Harvest leaves one at a time cut and come again or cut off the entire head.

 - Harvest baby leaves or leaves to 8 inches (20 cm) long cut-and-come-again or cut the whole bunching head.

-- Cut arugula with garden scissors or serrated bread knife.
+- Cut arugula with garden scissors or a serrated bread knife.
 Leave one inch (2.5 cm) of individual leaves or an inch of the crown if you harvest the plant whole.
 Either way, the plant will keep producing new leaves as long as temperatures are cool.

 - Leaves cut from plants that have produced flowers will be bitter and tough but still edible.
 Arugula flowers are also edible.